COVID-19 Updates: Fall 2022

 As we return to on-campus learning, teaching, and working, we will bring you up-to-date information on what is happening at the U of M and our school.
-If you have a question we didn’t answer in these pages, please submit it online.
+Questions?
+Email the University of Minnesota at email@example.com.

 Vaccination is the best path to beating the COVID-19 pandemic.
-Review details and timing about the University’s Get the Vax 2.0 plan that includes COVID-19 vaccination requirements and information.
+This includes booster shots.
+Review details and timing about the University’s Get the Vax plan that includes COVID-19 vaccination requirements and information.

 Working with Flexibility